dpretet/meduram/README.md

 ## Introduction

-Meduram is a FPGA IP core implementing a multi-port block RAM in order to share a memory space between multiple agents of a system.
-Meduram provides native block RAM interface (EN / ADDR / DATA) or AXI4 interface.
+Meduram is an IP core implementing a multi-port block RAM in order to share a memory space between multiple agents of a system.
+Meduram provides native block RAM interface (EN / ADDR / DATA) or AXI4-lite interface.
 It also supports independent clock domain for each read/write interface as for the RAM core, enabling a TDM-like implmentation to unleash performance.
-Finally, Meduram can provide flag to the agents connected in case a write collisions occur.
+Finally, Meduram provides flags to the read agents connected in case write read collisions occur.

 It's widely inspired by the concepts discussed in the paper ["Efficient Multi-Ported Memories for FPGAs"](http://www.eecg.toronto.edu/~steffan/papers/laforest_fpga10.pdf)